 Severe leptospirosis (or Weil syndrome) manifests with jaundice, renal dysfunction, bleeding diathesis, and has a high mortality.
 Weil syndrome is frequently associated with infection due to serovar icterohemorrhagic or copenhageni.
 The onset of Weil syndrome is similar to the less severe form of leptospirosis, but within 4 to 9 days, jaundice, renal impairment, and vasculitis develop.
 This form of leptospirosis lacks the biphasic pattern seen with the less severe form.
 The jaundice usually is not associated with severe hepatic injury, and hepatic failure is a rare cause of death.
 Hepatic and splenic enlargement are detected in 20% of patients with Weil syndrome.

-Pathologic changes within the brain and spinal cord include edema and congestion, meningeal thickening with mononuclear infiltration, perivascular cuffing (72), inflammation, loss of cerebellar granule cells, and chromatolysis of neurons (51).
-Microglial nodules may be prominent (40).
+Pathologic changes within the brain and spinal cord include edema and congestion, meningeal thickening with mononuclear infiltration, perivascular cuffing (67), inflammation, loss of cerebellar granule cells, and chromatolysis of neurons.
+Microglial nodules may be prominent (38).
 Like other spirochetes, leptospira adhere to brain microglia; pathogenicity appears to be inversely related to the ability of the microglia to kill internalized leptospires (12).

-The incidence of leptospirosis is higher in warm climates than in temperate regions, but endemic areas are expanding (68; 03).
+The incidence of leptospirosis is higher in warm climates than in temperate regions, but endemic areas are expanding (63; 03).
 The disease is seasonal with peak incidence during the summer and fall.
 The reported incidence of reported leptospirosis reflects the clinical index of suspicion, the actual incidence of the disease, and the availability of laboratory diagnosis.
-In the United States, where this again became a nationally notifiable disease in 2013, between 100 and 200 cases are reported annually to Centers for Disease Control and Prevention; about half are reported from Hawaii.
-Notwithstanding, the occurrence of 3 cases in the Bronx (1 of which was lethal) serves to emphasize the importance of a high index of suspicion (04).
+Of 183 cases reported in the United States in 2018 (the year with the most recent data), the 3 areas with the most cases were Puerto Rico with 84, Hawaii with 22, and New York City with 9 (09).

 Other laboratory blood abnormalities are nonspecific and include: a normal or slightly elevated white blood cell count with neutrophil predominance in the range of 75% to 90%, increased erythrocyte sedimentation rate, elevated creatine kinase, and mildly elevated transaminases (in contrast to viral hepatitis).
 Up to half of patients have thrombocytopenia, which correlates with renal insufficiency.
 Blood urea nitrogen is generally less than 100 mg/dL and creatinine less than 8 mg/dL.
 Urinalysis may show proteinuria, hematuria, and casts.
 ECG abnormalities (eg, first-degree atrioventricular block, ST-T wave changes, pericarditis changes) are noted in 39% of more severe leptospirosis infections.